foundationallm/.github/profile/README.md

 - Analytics: Help users quickly get to the data driven insights they seek.
 Examples include recommendations, predictions, anomaly detection, statistical analysis and data querying and reporting.

 FoundationaLLM simplifies and streamlines building *knowledge management* (e.g., question/answer agents) and *analytic* (e.g., self-service business intelligence) agents over the data sources present across your enterprise.

+> [!TIP]
+> Check out our main repository at [FoundationaLLM](https://github.com/foundationallm/foundationallm) for more information on how to get started with FoundationaLLM.